-The strategic business segments of pbb Group are Real Estate Finance (REF) and, additionally, Public Investment Finance (PIF); the focus is on business eligible for inclusion in Pfandbrief cover.
+The strategic business segments of pbb Group are Real Estate Finance (REF) and, complementing this, Public Investment Finance (PIF); the focus is on business eligible for inclusion in Pfandbrief cover.
 The geographic focus is on Europe and the USA.
 Its significant core markets are Germany, France, the United Kingdom, the Nordic countries and selected Central and Eastern European countries, as well as Spain, the Benelux countries and the US.

-Lending is the Group's core business, with a focus on primary client business.
-Besides traditional financing solutions tailored to clients' needs, the Group offers its clients derivatives for hedging risks associated with lending. pbb does not maintain a trading book for securities or derivatives portfolios held to realise short-term gains.
+In its core business of commercial real estate finance, pbb focuses on primary client business and syndications.
+Besides traditional financing solutions tailored to clients' needs, pbb offers its clients derivatives for hedging risks associated with lending. pbb does not maintain a trading book for securities or derivatives portfolios held to realise short-term gains.

-In the lending business, pbb Group either acts as a sole lender or, particularly for large-volume transactions, cooperates with financing partners.
-In this regard, the Group has a wide network of banking and other partners, including insurance companies and private equity firms.
-In this so-called syndicate business, when acting as arranger, the Group takes over the complete coordination between the syndicate members and the borrower or, in the role of an Agent, deals with tasks in connection with the management of syndicated loans.
+In the lending business, pbb either acts as a sole lender or, particularly for large-volume transactions, cooperates with financing partners.
+In this regard, pbb has a wide network of banks and other partners, including insurance companies and private equity firms.
+In this so-called syndicate business, when acting as arranger, the pbb Group takes over the complete coordination between the syndicate members and the borrower or, in the role of an Agent, deals with tasks in connection with the management of syndicated loans.

-In addition, pbb Group acts as an underwriter, initially being the sole provider of financing and then selling parts of this loan to interested partners in the context of syndication.
+In addition, pbb acts as an underwriter, initially being the sole provider of financing and then selling parts of such loans to interested partners within the scope of syndications.